bookercodes/booker.codes/works/scrimba-blog.md

 ## Scrimba's content strategy in 4 steps

-To understand my approach to content stratey, here are the 4 steps I took with Scrimba.
-Honestly, it's not a secret!
-Every SEO knows success lies in the execution.
+To understand my approach to content strategy, here are the 4 broad steps I took with Scrimba.
+If you're wondering if this is secret sauce, it really isn't.
+Every SEO worth their salt knows success lies in the execution!

 1. Identify topic clusters impactful for the business
 2. Create high-caliber and engaging content
 3. On-page technical SEO optimization
-4. Content refresh
+4. Refresh content as necessary

+Let's break it down.

 ### Identify topic clusters impactful to the business

 Scrimba has a bunch of courses covering a range of technologies, from React and Angular to focused libraries like Tailwind.

-With such a broad range of courses, it could have been easy to write a bit about this, a bit about that, and spread ourselves thin.
+With such a broad range of courses, it could have been easy to write a bit about this, a bit about that, and spread ourselves thinner than the last bits of marmalade in the jar:

 ![Scrimba blog alt text](../../img/scrimba-blog-essentialism.png)

-Instead, I elected to focus on pillar pages and topic clusters I believed to be most relevant to Scrimba's business, such as `how to become a web developer` (1900):
+Instead, I elected to focus on pillar pages and topic clusters I believed had the best chance to drive revenue for Scrimba in the long run.
+For example, `how to become a web developer` (1900).

+From here, I used a combination of qualitative and quantitative data (and a sprinkle of intuition) to arrive at topic clusters.

+Here's one example of from the Scrimba blog:

 ![Scrimba blog alt text](../../img/scrimba-blog-web-development-cluster.png)

 > **A lesson learned** Going back to the blog's origin story for a moment, a lot of learners asked, "how do I get a job?"

-> We created a lot of content around this topic, but it did not convert very well.
+> I created a lot of content around this topic, but it did not convert very well.
 Why?

-> I learned leaners looking for career advice probably don't need a beginner course and were unlikely to convert.
-Besides, we were also competing with Indeed, GlassDoor, and other websites which better data story telling and who Google perceive to be more authoratative on this subject.
-It would be better to focus on our advantages.
+> Scrimba mainly offer beginner courses.
+I learned leaners at this stage don't need beginner courses and were unlikely to convert.

+> Besides, we were competing with Indeed, GlassDoor, and other websites who have much better data and stories to tell around these subjects.

-> That's when I pivoted to the `learn web development` vertical, where we achieved greater succes and the learning continues!
+> That's when I pivoted to the `learn web development` vertical, where we address questions learners have at the _beginning_ of their journey.

 ### Create high-caliber and engaging content

 Content around how to learn to code is pretty darn competitive.
-Not "how to lose weight" competitive, but competitive nonetheless.
+Not "mothers day gift ideas" competitive, but competitive nonetheless.

 We aren't only competing with coding bootcamps, but with websites like W3Schools and HubSpot, who have cemented their authority on this subject over a decade.

 To rank successfully, **our content has to more effectively satisfy the readers' needs** - it has to be more deeply researched, more visual, and more orientated around the learner web developer persona.

 How we achieve this is partly documented in the official [Scrimba style guide](https://www.notion.so/Style-guide-5223ffc0d7624779942d8bada50e10f7) and reflected in the posts.

+One advantage we leaned on to beat the competition is the Scrimba Podcast.
+After transcribing more than 100 episodes, we could always find an authoritative SME to cite in a pinch.

 ### On-page technical SEO optimizations